Francescde/provesdeNivell/Task1/README.md

 The bigest advantage of this method is that it doesen't just allows us to get the volume of two intersecting cubes, we could define any other figure and the code would be able to estimate it's volume.

-We could for example do the following:
+For example, we could define an sphere as we do in the following code:

     class Sphere:
       def __init__(self, radius):